For this HyperX Pulsefire Surge review, I got hands-on with the mouse over a number of weeks, using it for gaming, working and everything in between.

 HyperX Pulsefire Surge review: price and availability

-Available now from a number of retailers, including Microsoft and Amazon, the HyperX Pulsefire Surge starts at $32.99 in the US, £32.99 in the UK and AU$73.31 in Australia.
+Available now from a number of retailers, including Microsoft (opens in new tab)and Amazon (opens in new tab), the HyperX Pulsefire Surge starts at $32.99 in the US, £32.99 in the UK and AU$73.31 in Australia.
 Check the widgets for the most recent pricing.

 HyperX Pulsefire Surge review: design and setup